dwave-training/graph-mapping/README.rst

 Open ``change_sampler.py``.
 This file is identical to ``original_program.py``, but does not have a sampler defined.
 Set up your sampler to run the simulated annealing algorithm.

 Note:  Don't forget to import the package where the sampler lives.
-You may find the `Ocean documentation <docs.ocean.dwavesys.com>`_ handy.
+You may find the `Ocean documentation <docs.ocean.dwavesys.com>`_ useful.

 Exercise 3
 ----------